thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 ### ArgoCD application in any namespace

-In this blog details ArgoCD installation in KIND cluster using cert manager.
-This provides a local environment for learning and not to be used as such in production.
+In this blog we will install ArgoCD with cert manager in KIND cluster.
+With the KIND cluster we will have an local environment to learn different components.

-In this blog the focus is to utilize the ArgoCD application in any namespace feature.
-ArgoCD can manage any namespace other than the default argocd.
+In this blog the focus is to enable and use the ArgoCD application in any namespace feature.
+With the ArgoCD application in any namespace feature ArgoCD controller can manage any namespace in the remote cluster other than the default argocd.
 This feature is not explictly enabled.

-Pre-requisites:
+### Pre-requisites:

-To follow along we require below items to be installed
+Below software would be required to installing the ArgoCD,

 - Docker desktop
 - KIND CLI